mardridi/Monte-Carlo-Search/README.md

 The estimates of the most promising moves become more accurate as the tree is built, leading to a best-first strategy.

 During each search iteration of the Monte Carlo Tree Search algorithm, the following four steps are applied:
+1. "Selection:" Starting from the root node, traverse the tree by selecting the most promising child nodes, using a tree policy that balances exploration and exploitation.
+2. "Expansion:" Once a leaf node is reached, expand it by adding one or more child nodes to represent possible moves from that state.
+3. "Simulation:" Perform a simulated playout from the newly added child node, by making random moves until a terminal state is reached.
+4. "Backpropagation:" Update the statistics of all nodes visited during the selection and expansion phases, based on the outcome of the simulated playout.
+This information is used to improve the estimates of the values of different moves, and ultimately guide the selection of moves in future iterations.

 ![Image](MCTS_steps.png)

-1. Selection: Starting from the root node, traverse the tree by selecting the most promising child nodes, using a tree policy that balances exploration and exploitation.

-2. Expansion: Once a leaf node is reached, expand it by adding one or more child nodes to represent possible moves from that state.

-3. Simulation: Perform a simulated playout from the newly added child node, by making random moves until a terminal state is reached.

-4. Backpropagation: Update the statistics of all nodes visited during the selection and expansion phases, based on the outcome of the simulated playout.
-This information is used to improve the estimates of the values of different moves, and ultimately guide the selection of moves in future iterations.

 ### 🔖 Monte Carlo Tree Search